NNSA preps to compete potential $36B Los Alamos lab management contract

 SNL is responsible for the development, engineering and testing of non-nuclear components of nuclear weapons.

-Lawrence Livermore National Laboratory is the country's third national lab and the contractor team responsible for that facility is a joint venture of Babcock and Wilcox, Battelle, Bechtel, URS Corp. and the University of California.
+Lawrence Livermore National Laboratory is the third national lab that falls under NNSA's management.
+The contractor team responsible for that facility is a joint venture of Babcock and Wilcox, Battelle, Bechtel, URS Corp. and the University of California.